thomasgtaylor/how.wtf/content/post/2023-11-22-how-to-track-amazon-bedrock-claude-token-usage.md

 ## Calling Claude on Bedrock using the client

-Using the `anthropic.claude-instant-v1` model id from above, I'm using the `completions` api to call it:
+Using the `anthropic.claude-instant-v1` model id from above, here's how to call it using the `completions` API:

 ```
 import anthropic_bedrock